 The Fund will invest in companies with minimum of 20% of their revenue, profit, capital or operating expenditure or research and development linked to the UN's SDGs.
-For companies classified in the benchmark as "Financials", alternative measures of materiality are used based on loans and customer base.
-The Fund will also invest up to 20% in SDG leaders.
+For companies classified in the benchmark as "Financials", alternative measures of materiality are used based on loans and customer base, details of which can be found in the abrdn Global Small & Mid-Cap SDG Horizons Equity Investment Approach.
+By investing across SDG Horizons the fund will seek opportunities in names contributing towards the SDGs across the value chain.
+As such, the Fund may also invest up to 40% in SDG Enablers.
+These are companies that are considered integral to supply chains that enable progressing towards the SDGs and meet the 20% materiality requirement, but their impact is not currently reliably measurable via their final product or service.